thatkahunaguy/P4-TicTacToe/README.md

    - Parameters: urlsafe_game_key
    - Returns: MoveForms.
-   - Description: Returns all moves in the game in the order played along with the game state of the board.
+   - Description: Returns all moves in the game in the order played along with the game state after the move has been made(board state and status string)

  - **get_active_game_count**
     - Path: 'games/active'